 In each of our segments, we serve customers from around the world.
-During 2014, approximately 72% of our total sales were recognized outside of the United States.
+During 2015, approximately 73% of our total sales were recognized outside of the United States.
 We evaluate international markets and pursue opportunities that fit our technological capabilities and strategies.
-Based on the increasing focus by international oil companies on deepwater development and production, we have targeted opportunities in West Africa, Brazil, the North Sea and the Asia-Pacific region because of the expected offshore drilling potential in those regions.
+We have targeted opportunities in West Africa, Brazil, the North Sea and the Asia-Pacific region because of the expected offshore drilling potential in those regions.